Danko Lazović

 Danko Lazović (Данко Лазовић, /sr/; born 17 May 1983) is a Serbian football administrator and former player who played as a forward.
 He represented the Serbia national team at the 2010 FIFA World Cup.

 Early and personal life

-Danko Lazović was born on 17 May 1983 in Kragujevac, SR Serbia, SFR Yugoslavia, to an ethnic Serb father (Tomislav Lazović) and ethnic Hungarian mother (Gordána Lazović), His current second wife is the Hungarian fitness model Orsi Kocsis.
+Danko Lazović was born on 17 May 1983 in Kragujevac, SR Serbia, SFR Yugoslavia, to an ethnic Serb father (Tomislav Lazović) and ethnic Serb mother (Gordana Lazović).
+His current second wife is the Hungarian fitness model Orsi Kocsis.

 Club career

 Partizan

 Lazović started playing football at a small football school in Kragujevac, before joining Partizan at the age of 13.
 In his first senior season, Lazović made eight league appearances for Partizan, and also played for Teleoptik on loan.
 Lazović made his European debut in the UEFA Cup qualifiers against Santa Coloma on 23 August 2001.
 He won the domestic title with Partizan twice in a row, in 2001–02 and 2002–03.